lanl-aea/waves/docs/tutorial_01_geometry.rst

 in ``waves-tutorials/SConstruct`` file.
 The ``env`` variable defines project settings, and is imported so settings variables are not hard-coded more than once.

-The next set of highlighted lines sets operating system agnostic paths by utilizing `Python pathlib`_ objects.
-These Pathlib objects absolute or relative paths on any operating system to source files using variables defined in the ``waves-tutorials/SConstruct`` file.
+The highlighted line sets an operating system agnostic path by utilizing a `Python pathlib`_ object.
+Pathlib objects are absolute or relative paths on any operating system used to source files using variables defined in the ``waves-tutorials/SConstruct`` file.
 This method of path definition allows for path-strings to be hard-coded only once, and then used as variables everywhere else in the code.
 For example, the variable ``abaqus_source_abspath`` is used in source definitions to point at the absolute path to the directory where the Abaqus journal files exist.

-7. Continue editing the file ``tutorial_01_geometry`` using contents below.
+7. Continue editing the file ``tutorial_01_geometry`` using the contents below.

 .. admonition:: waves-tutorials/tutorial_01_geometry